octobercms/docs/backend-forms.md

         return ['published' => 'Published', ...];
     }

-To specify the behavior when there is no selection, you may specify an `emptyOption` value to include an empty option that can be reselected.
+To define the behavior when there is no selection, you may specify an `emptyOption` value to include an empty option that can be reselected.

     status:
         label: Blog Post Status